 I, myself, am an ambivert!
 Most of the time, I’m an introvert and need alone time to recharge and have peace and silence around me, but other times, I can be very social and want to have fun.
 I’m not a shy person, I just don’t always know what to talk with people about, and I HATE small talk.
 So because of my introverted nature and my need for alone-time, I don’t have any personal experiences with the constant need for company.

 On the other hand, I have quite a bit of experience with getting annoyed by having someone on my tail all the time.
 There was a particular girl I went to 10th grade with.
 She was heavily bullied and shut out.
 I was new to the school and didn’t know anyone, so when I saw how the others treated this girl, I tried to be there for her and talk with her.

 The other kids told me that I would soon regret it because she is an obnoxious clingy person, and that’s why they don’t want to have anything to do with her.
 Sure enough, within a couple of months, I couldn’t go anywhere without having her following after me all the time.
-It even reached the point where I couldn’t even leave in the middle of class to go to the lavatory without having her waiting for me outside the door.
+It even reached the point where I couldn’t even leave in the middle of class to go to the lavatory without having her wait for me outside the door.
 She didn’t even have to pee.
 She was just standing there.
 For me, that was the last straw, and I asked her to stop following me around.
 That didn’t help at all…

 So I ended up doing something I really don’t like to do… ignoring her… pretending that she didn’t exist… avoiding her… I don’t want to be that person!
 I don’t want to ignore and avoid anyone!
 It’s rude to behave like that.